DVDFab UHD Copy Review (2025): Features, Steps and Tips

 - Currently limited to Windows and macOS.

-- Free trial lasts 30 days before requiring a paid license.
+- Free trial lasts 30 days.

 FAQs

-Features | DVDFab UHD Copy | DVDFab UHD Ripper | MakeMKV | CloneBD |
+| Features | DVDFab UHD Copy | DVDFab UHD Ripper | MakeMKV | CloneBD |

-Output Formats | ISO, Folder, Blank Disc | MKV, MP4, M2TS, etc | MKV only | ISO, Folder |
+| Output Formats | ISO, Folder, Blank Disc | MKV, MP4, M2TS, etc | MKV only | ISO, Folder |

-GPU Acceleration | Yes | Yes | No | Limited |
+| GPU Acceleration | Yes | Yes | No | Limited |

-Compression | Yes | Yes | No | Yes |
+| Compression | Yes | Yes | No | Yes |

-Decryption Capability | Supports AACS 2.0/2.1, BD+, and more | Same as UHD Copy | Limited UHD decryption | No native decryption |
+| Decryption Capability | Supports AACS 2.0/2.1, BD+, and more | Same as UHD Copy | Limited UHD decryption | No native decryption |

 Conclusion

 So, that concludes our review of DVDFab UHD Copy.
 In testing, its compression feature proved effective.
 A BD100 movie can be reduced while still maintaining 2160p resolution and high playback compatibility.
 One point worth noting is drive compatibility.
-In cases where firmware prevents proper access, additional tools such as DVDFab's UHD Drive Tool may be needed to make the drive UHD-friendly.
+In cases where firmware prevents access, additional tools such as DVDFab's UHD Drive Tool may be needed to make the drive UHD-friendly.